un-loop/PollProject/instructions/PART1.md

 ## Background

 We have an important event coming up.
 There will be a lot of technical people at this event, both employers and job seekers.
-We would like to get a sense of what technologies people are using in the field, so we get a better idea of what technologies we want to teach and use at XYZ Univeristy.
+We would like to get a sense of what technologies people are using in the field, so we get a better idea of what technologies we want to teach and use at XYZ University.
 We love web development, so let's create a web app to do this!

 ## Your Assignment